fiviaulia26/23001026_15_Lut_challenge_gold/README.md

-# hi everyone!! good morning today
+# THIS IS GIT HUB